 5-Pasteles en Hoja: Wrapped Pies:

 These pies are a classic dish in DR and can not be missed at the Dominican Christmas Eve table.
 It is a sort of pie wrapped in plantain leaves and then boiled.
 It is a tamale-like dish, but instead of corn dough, you use a base of green bananas or plantains, as well as other tubercles such as yucca.
 For the filling, you use grounded beef or chicken.
+Although there are several Dominican recipes for this course, the one from below is the most popular one.

 - 1/2 lb [0.23 kg] pound ground beef